North Leamington School: Awards

 In 2002 the school won Arts Council England's 'Artsmark Gold' award and also gained 'Sportsmark' status from Sport England in 2004.
 Due to vast improvement in exam results between 2000 and 2003, NLS received a "School Achievement Award" from the government and in addition, the Specialist Schools and Academies Trust Council elected NLS to its 'Most Improved Schools Club'.

-Sports memorabilia

-Inside the school's sports building are various sports tops from notable pupils such as former England and Manchester United goalkeeper Ben Foster.
-There is also a signed Celtic F.C.
-Shirt from 2007 and a Ronaldinho signed match jersey from the same year.